 There are two in-house dining options here.
 The restaurant serves Austrian cuisine and a bar that offers coffee, cocktails, snacks, and weekly themed specials.

-Guests get access to a fitness center complete with a sauna and steam bath.
+Guests get access to a fitness center with a sauna and steam bath.
 Business travelers will find the well-equipped business center to their liking – add to that, the many common spaces available to hold meetings.

 See Related: Best Theme Parks in Europe